-These are some of the hardiest vegetables around, lasting for more than a week in the refrigerator, substantially more in the case of carrots.
-Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasted in a hot (450° F) oven for 40 minutes or so until they become tender and caramelized.
+These are some of the hardiest vegetables around, lasting for more than a week in the refrigerator, substantially longer in the case of carrots.
+Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasted in a hot (450 F) oven for 40 minutes or so until they become tender and caramelized.
 You can also sauté them, steam them, and add them chopped to stir-fries, pasta salads, and skillet dishes.

 10 of 14

 This is sort of a “no, duh” thing to include, but it is in fact one of those life-saving items to always, always (one more time, always) have in the house.
 If you have a box of pasta, you will almost definitely be able to get dinner on the table from whatever you have in the fridge or in your pantry.
-And pasta also = casseroles, macaroni and cheese, skillet meals, and so forth.
+And pasta also means casseroles, macaroni and cheese, skillet meals, and so forth.
 When you find a brand you love, and it goes on sale, this is another great item to stock up on.
 The pantry life of pasta is years long.

 Think about different pasta shapes for different dishes: small pastas for soups and stews, long skinny pasta for thin sauces, and chunky pastas for pasta salads and casseroles and thick and meaty sauces.
 If you have kids, let them help pick different shapes–you can freshen up a favorite recipe quickly and easily just by changing the shape of the pasta.
-Also, give whole grain pasta a try; it’s certainly a simple way to get more whole grains into your world.
+Also, give whole grain pasta a try; it’s certainly a simple way to get more whole grains into your diet.